luminosuslight/latency-test/README.md

 ### Measurement Procedure

 A video is captured with a microphone in the foreground and the application window in the background.
 Then the frames are counted between tapping on the mic and seeing a change in the UI.
 The measuring tolerance is 16ms with this technique (when capturing with 60 fps).

+**Input and Display Lag:** The time between a mouse click or a keyboard press and a UI change in this setup is ~128 ms. The time between a mouse click and a light turning on (connected via ArtNet / Ethernet and DMX) is ~80 ms. This means that the display lag seems to be ~48 ms.

 ![Test Setup](screenshot/latency-test-setup.png)